 “So you see where I’m at.”

 Conal’s eyes smiled.
 “Come with me to Croatia.
-It seems like a better place from which to ponder infinite crossroads.”
+We can ponder infinite crossroads together.”

 Click to read Chapter 3